 ‘Housing developments’ – all types of housing falling in Use Classes C2 or C3 giving rise to new dwellings (it does not apply to institutional uses such as care homes).
 This includes specialist housing designated for older or disabled people.
 It covers both new build and conversions.

-‘Transfer price’ – this is a set price paid for affordable housing by Registered Affordable Housing Providers.
-The price varies according to the tenure and size of the property.
+‘Transfer price’ – this is a percentage of market value paid for affordable housing by Registered Affordable Housing Providers.
+The percentage varies according to the tenure and size of the property.

 Map 1: Affordable Housing Market Areas